o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/unbounded-arrays.md

     };

 ### Example 4:
 This case fixes the issues in Example 3.
-By moving the point of declaration of 'm_texSRV_unbounded[]' after 'm_texSRV2' there are no more register assignment conflicts.
+By moving the point of declaration of `m_texSRV_unbounded[]` after `m_texSRV2` there are no more register assignment conflicts.

     ShaderResourceGroupSemantic slot1
     {